firefly-iii/docs/docs/docs/how-to/data-importer/import/duplicates.md

 ## Common causes of false negatives

-!!! info
-    You know it's a duplicate, but the Data Importer didn't catch it.
+A **false negative** is when you know it's a duplicate, but the Data Importer didn't catch it.

 ### Rounding errors